Language Model Embeddings Can Be Sufficient for Bayesian Optimization: Experiments

-To emphasize the broad applicability of our \textit{Embed-then-Regress} method, our emphasis is not on achieving state-of-the-art results compared to domain-specific baselines, but rather demonstrating its general applicability across a variety of tasks.
-We outline possible improvements within specific domains in Section \ref{sec:conclusion}.
+We focus on demonstrating the general applicability of LLM embeddings across a variety of tasks rather than achieving the best possible result against very domain-specific baselines, although we outline possible improvements within specific domains in Section \ref{sec:conclusion}.
+In tabular settings, we purposely use the same algorithmic components (other than replacing the GP regressor) as Google Vizier's UCB-based ``GP-Bandit'' \citep{gp_bandit}, which allows direct apples-to-apples comparisons.
+We stress the importance of clean comparison, as it is well known that other components in the Bayesian Optimization pipeline (e.g. choice of acquisition and acquisition optimizer) also strongly affect performance and can lead to confounding factors.
+GP-Bandit was also reported to be near-optimal across well-known five different industry methods such as Optuna \citep{optuna} and Ax \citep{ax}, and thus achieving competitive results will demonstrate the easy integration of embedding-based regressors into state-of-the-art industry-grade optimization pipelines.

 We evaluate the performance of our algorithm on various problems consisting of synthetic, combinatorial, and hyperparameter optimization (exact details in Appendix \ref{appendix:benchmarks}).
 All curves are plotted with mean and 0.5 deviation as error bars over 10 repeats.

 \textbf{Synthetic Optimization:} In common optimization scenarios, the search space is a flat Cartesian product of float and categorical parameter types.
-Our string-based regression will represent each $x$ with standard JSON over the dictionary mapping parameter names to values, e.g. for a search space with two parameters, one continuous named \texttt{p0} and another integer \texttt{p1}, the string representation for an example trial would be \texttt{\{"p0":0.3,"p1":4\}}.
+Our string-based regression will represent each $x$ with standard JSON over the dictionary mapping parameter names to values, e.g. for a search space with two parameters, one continuous named \texttt{p0} and another categorical \texttt{p1}, the string representation for an example trial would be \texttt{\{"p0":0.3,"p1":"category\_1"\}}.

-We benchmark over the Blackbox Optimization Benchmarking (BBOB) suite \citep{bbob}, one of the most widely used synthetic function benchmarks, containing 24 different objectives over continuous search spaces.
+We benchmark over the Black-box Optimization Benchmarking (BBOB) suite \citep{bbob}, one of the most widely used synthetic function benchmarks, containing 24 different objectives over continuous search spaces.
 In order to have a notion of offline ``training'' data and unseen ``test'' functions to be optimized, we split the original functions across each landscape type (Separable, Ill-Conditioned, etc.) into training and test sets, and additionally apply randomized transformations (e.g. shifting, rotating, discretizing, increasing/decreasing dimensions) over all objectives to induce non-continuous search spaces with categorical parameters and avoid overfitting.
 Evaluations used for offline training data were uniformly sampled over the search space.